Integrating infinitesimal (super) actions: Global, local and infinitesimal actions

-\begin{preuve} Since $\Phi_M$ is smooth, the composition with the projections onto either $\Liealg g_0$ of $M$ is smooth.
-As the vector field $Z_M$ is zero in the direction of $X$, the $X$-component of $\Phi_M$ must be constant, proving the first part.
+\langbewijs \begin{preuve} $\bullet$ (\ref{flowofZMinM}): Since $\Phi_M$ is smooth, the composition with the projections onto either $\Liealg g_0$ of $M$ is smooth.
+As the vector field $Z_M$ is zero in the direction of $X$, the $X$-component of $\Phi_M$ must be constant, proving (\ref{flowofZMinM}).